nigeljohnson73/coin73/miners/README.md

  * Your `wallet-id`from your account page;
  * A unique `rig-id` for each miner you want to use on your account.

-So the user is not forced to think of something clever and only wants to run one of your script, you can default the `rig-id` to something of your choice, possibly the language it's written in, for example `PHP-Miner`.
+So the user is not forced to think of something clever and only wants to run one of your script, scripts can default the `rig-id` to something useful, possibly the language it's written in, for example `PHP-Miner`.

-Optionally you can use a `chip-id` to help with some hashrate stats we may gather at some point in the project.
-You should default this to something generic like the language it's written in, for example `PHP Script`.
+Optionally  a `chip-id` can be used to help with some hashrate stats we may gather at some point in the project.
+This should default to something generic like the language it's written in, for example `PHP Script`.

 Also supplied below are a few 'supported' miners built here.
 They will work in you follow the instructions... which might not be fully written...